Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 Our purpose is to monitor the performances of the trading strategy defined above.
 Therefore, we simulate the time evolution of a trader using our strategy and having an initial cash amount equal to 1 million.
-Given the previous remarks about the validity of the ensemble properties and their link with the trading strategy, at the beginning of the day and at 1 p.m. the simulated portfolio is entirely composed by cash.
+Given the previous remarks about the validity of the ensemble properties and their link with the trading strategy, at the beginning of the day and at market closing the simulated portfolio is entirely composed by cash.
 Furthermore, in order to avoid losses larger than the portfolio value when implementing short positions, we limit the investment value to 90\% of the overall portfolio value\footnote{We do not take into account the margins generally required when creating short position.
 We motivate this choice by the need of evaluating the strategy abilities on both long and short trades without penalizing short positions, as would be the case when margins larger than 10\% would be required.
-Furthermore, given that the trades will last at maximum for 4 hours and 20 minutes (from 9:40 to 1 p.m.), we believe that an implicit margin of 10\% will be sufficient.}.
+Furthermore, given that the trades will last at maximum for 5 hours and 50 minutes (from 10:10 to 16:00 p.m.), we believe that an implicit margin of 10\% will be sufficient.}.
 For symmetry, we apply the same rule also for long positions.
 As a result, when trades are created, 10\% of the portfolio remains in cash.
-Once a signal is observed, the trade is executed at the price $s^l(t)$.
+Once a signal is observed, the trade is executed at the price $s_t^{(l)}$.

-As mentioned above, three different quantile levels will be considered: $5\%$, $10\%$, $25\%$, and we simulate both unconditional and conditional quantiles for all these three levels.
-Specifically, we calculate price barriers using the opening price only (no conditioning), or conditioning also on the first 3, 6 or 9 returns.
-Higher numbers of conditioning points are not used, given that, within the day, the model proposed works only from the opening up to 1 p.m at a $10$-minute frequency, thus with a total of 21 observations per day.
+As mentioned above, three different quantile levels will be considered: $5\%$, $10\%$, $25\%$, and we simulate both unconditioned and conditioned quantiles for all these three levels.
+Specifically, we calculate price barriers using the opening price only (unconditioned, $t_p=0$), or conditioning also on the first 3, 6 or 9 returns ($t_p=3,6,9$, respectively).
+Higher numbers of initial conditioning points are not used for two main reasons: first, their introduction results in poorer performances compared to those observed with up to 9 conditioning points; second, the number of observations within the day is limited to 36 and we prefer not to reduce too much the time frame available for trading activity.